byui-cit/cit470/ab5/README.md

 Make sure you know whether the RADIUS client on your firewall expects to use current or legacy ports for its RADIUS messages, and that you configure your secure-facing firewall and your RADIUS server to use the expected port numbers.
 - There is a `radius-test` command-line client you can use to test your RADIUS server; use it as a local troubleshooting tool.
+- *Note for those familiar with AAA jargon:
+In general, RADIUS servers don't differentiate between authentication ("AuthN") and authorization ("AuthZ").
+As far as RADIUS is concerned, a successful username/password both authenticates and authorizes.
+It's up to the RADIUS **client** (in this case, the Internet-facing firewall) to determine whether a properly authenticated user is authorized to use a service (in this case, the Remote-Access VPN service).*